microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Security Copilot.md

 Download the PowerPoint for Maximizing Customer Success with Azure AI and Security Copilot [here]({{ site.baseurl }}/assets/msa/How to Prepare for Optimal Results with Azure AI Security Copilot.pptx).

+## Features

+* Incident Response — Summarize incident information with incident details from data sources, assess impact, and receive tailored remediation guidance based on proven strategies.
+* Security Posture Management — Find out if your organization is at risk from known vulnerabilities and examine resources in your environment for signs of a breach.
+* Security Reports — Summarize investigations, incidents, vulnerabilities, or threats in minutes and prepare the information in ready-to-share reports.

 ## Architecture